 • The course will be taught in English.
 To successfully participate, sufficient proficiency in reading and writing English is required.

 • Sufficient time should be available.
-Based on prior experience with the course and feedback from participants, 8-10 hours should be allocated to the course each week.
-This level of intensity will make the course of most value to participants.
+Based on prior experience with the course and feedback from participants, 10-12 hours should be allocated to the course in total.

 • Public sector: government, university and non-profit organizations: €600